White House Plan For Reopening States Leaves Testing Question Unanswered

 The gating criteria of 14 days of downward trajectory of documented cases and a requirement to provide hospital care without compromising standards of care are good ones, says Dr. Thomas Inglesby, the director of the Center for Health Security at Johns Hopkins University.

-"But it doesn't appear that having diagnostic testing capacity for all with COVID symptoms, or having contract tracing capacity in the state are gating criteria," he wrote in an email to NPR.
-He says those are listed as states' responsibilities but it's not clear that they're mandatory.
+"But it doesn't appear that having diagnostic testing capacity for all with COVID symptoms, or having contact tracing capacity in the state are gating criteria," he wrote in an email to NPR.
+He says those are listed as states' responsibilities, but it's not clear that they're mandatory.
 "They should be requirements for reopening," he says.

 Ezekiel Emanuel, chair of the Department of Medical Ethics and Health Policy at the University of Pennsylvania, also thinks that there needs to be a firm threshold for allowing a state to enter phase one.